Message Passing-Based Joint Channel Estimation and Signal Detection for OTFS with Superimposed Pilots: Simulation Results

 \subsection{Convergence Analysis}

-In this section, we investigate the convergence speed of the proposed SP-DD receiver and SP-DD-D receiver.
-In our simulations, the maximum number of iterations is set to 100, and $\rho_F$ is set to 0.1.
-We examine the performance of the receivers at SNR = 10 dB.
-Moreover, the normalized mean square error (MSE) of CE and BER performance are used as performance metric.
-The MSE of CE is defined as
+In this section, we investigated two key parameters, damping factor and iteration number, for the proposed SP-DD receiver and SP-DD-D receiver.
+In our simulations in this subsection, the maximum number of iterations, vehicle speed $v$, $\rho_F$ and SNR are set to 100, 125 km/h, 0.2 and 12 dB, respectively.
+Moreover, BER is used as the performance metric.

-where $i$ is the iteration index in SP-DD receiver and SP-DD-D receiver, and $N_{MC}$ is the number of Monte Carlo trials.

 In the figures, ``SP-DD-D\#'' refers to the SP-DD-D with $\beta = \#$, and ``SP-DD" represents the SP-DD receiver.
-We show the MSE curves under different vehicle speed in Fig. \ref{FIG:MSE}.
-It can be seen that the MSE after convergence is dependent on $\beta$.
-This is because $\beta$ determines the power of the pilot in DD domain, thereby affecting the accuracy of channel estimation.
-Comparing $\beta = 1$ with $\beta = 8$, we can see that this increase in $\beta$ will not significantly impact the accuracy of CE.
-However, when $\beta$ is too large, the performance of CE is significantly degraded, e.g., in the case of $\beta = 16$.
-In addition, due to the same pilot power, SP-DD and SP-DD-D1 have almost the same channel estimation performance.
-Moreover, the MSE of the proposed receiver reduces quickly with iterations.
-After 60 iterations, there is no significant decrease in MSE, i.e., 60 iterations are sufficient to complete the convergence.

-Fig. \ref{FIG:Iters} shows the BER performance of the proposed SP-DD receiver and SP-DD-D receiver.
-Similar to the results in Fig. \ref{FIG:MSE}, with the iteration, BER significantly decreases.
-However, unlike the results in Fig. \ref{FIG:MSE}, there is a significant difference in the lowest BER between $\beta = 1$ and $\beta = 8$, for which the accuracy of CE is not significantly different, as seen in Fig. \ref{FIG:MSE}.
-The reason is that when $\beta > 1$, the effective SNR of the transmitted data increases.
-When the number of iterations exceeds 70, the BER is not reduced.
-To sum up, it is reasonable to choose 70 as the maximum number of iterations.
+We show the BER curves under different damping factors in Fig. \ref{FIG:DF_BER}.

+It can be seen from Fig. \ref{FIG:DF_BER:a} that, with a proper value of the damping factor, better BER performance can be achieved.
+In the range [0.7, 0.9], the system performance is not sensitive to the damping factor.Fig. \ref{FIG:DF_BER:b} shows that the receiver converges when the number of iterations exceeds 70.
+So we choose 0.8 for the damping factor and 70 as the number of iterations.